How to Choose Your Tarot Reader

 The word medium here doesn't refer to the psychic involved.
 Rather, which platform.
 Readings can be given in person, via e-mail, over the phone or during an online video call.
 Which one you choose should largely depend on two things—your emotional and physical comfort, as well as how much money you are willing to spend.
 A reading can cost extra when you drive to a reader's home (fuel costs) or you opt for a phone reading (a long one can raise your phone bill).
 If meeting with a reader sounds uncomfortable and you don't want to spend anything beyond the reading fee, you may want to look for a tarot business that offers e-mail readings.
 The perk of e-mail readings is that you get to keep and study it, which is not always possible with verbal encounters.

 You can find a tarot reader through word-of-mouth or an advertisement.
 A friend or family member might have been to a great practitioner and told you about it.
 When people talk of a reader, it is already a good sign.
 However, don't pick a reader based on references from those you don't know.
-“Happy clients” are often freelancers hired to write good reviews or reviews can be faked by the business itself to lure customers.
+“Happy clients” are often freelancers hired to write good reviews or reviews that can be faked by the business itself to lure customers.
 You can also look for ads in publications, online classifieds and web sites that deal with the metaphysical.

 How to Choose a Reader